JulienSchoener/travelplanner/README.md

 ## 🤝 Contributing

 We welcome contributions of all kinds from the community.
 Whether you're fixing a bug, adding a new feature, or updating documentation, your efforts are much appreciated!
-Before you start, please read our [Contributing Guide](CONTRIBUTING.md) to get started.

 ## 📜 License